Ansible Automation

 # Build your known_hosts database

-file to write to is defiend by variable known_hosts_file
+The known_hosts file to write to is defined by variable known_hosts_file.

 ansible-playbook -i /path/to/your/inventory/hosts.yaml playbooks/build-known-hosts.yaml